 81 Smart Quotes by Ralph Waldo Emerson

-The 1840s were the most fertile years for Emerson.
-During that time he published two volumes of essays, Essays: First Series and Essays: Second Series.
-The first collection was published in 1841 and the second in 1844.
-These two collections represent the core of his thinking, and include some of well-known essays as Self-Reliance, The Over-Soul, Circles, The Poet and Experience.
+Emerson is best known for his two volumes of essays: Essays: First Series (1841) and Essays: Second Series (1844).
+These two collections represent the core of his thinking and include some well-known essays such as Self-Reliance, The Over-Soul, Circles, The Poet, and Experience.

 1